When is a Registered Agent Needed in North Carolina?

 A registered agent (also referred to as a resident agent or statutory agent in some states) is a person or company that is designated to be the official point of contact between the government and your business entity.

-Why is a registered agent required in North Carolina?
+Is a registered agent required in North Carolina?

 A registered agent is required by the Secretary of State when forming a North Carolina LLC, corporation, LLP, or LP.
 This appointment is first made in the entity formation documents (Articles of Organization or Articles of Incorporation) but can be changed at any time.